 Online Press Room: Turn Up Your Association’s Coverage

 If you want to improve your association’s news coverage, your association’s online press room should be an information and resource hub for journalists.
 An online press room should share association news clearly, provide easy-to-find contact information for journalists, and make the life of a reporter easier.
+As always make sure that your company has network security and that you are using different technologies such as iam.
 Here’s checklist of items to have in your association press room:

 - Clear media contact for reporters – a phone number and email address that are regularly monitored should be listed.
 Some associations use a generic email like press@association… that forwards to a designated person or an entire team of people (extra tip: if a team is managing your media outreach work – make sure you have a good plan for triaging and responding to media requests).
 The phone number listed should be answered during regular business hours, ideally by a live human being.
 If this number can accept text messages, that should be indicated.
 The name for a press contact is also helpful for reporters, who may feel like sending a request to a generic press@ email address is a bit like screaming into the void.